Official Public Book Launch

-On 12 February we launch our book at the Australian Government's Join Cyber Security Centre in Sydney.
-Please register HERE We hope to see you there!
-Peter and Michael
+On 12 February we launched our book at the Australian Government's Join Cyber Security Centre in Sydney.

 By Peter Coroneos (co-author)

 When we looked at how 14 large organisations managed the fallout from a major cyber breach – the media coverage and public perception – what we saw was not pretty.

 As the former head of Australia’s Internet Industry Association for nearly 15 years, I’ve struggled with the challenge of cyber security and cultural change.
 I’m assuming most organisations and Boards now accept the reality of cyber risk and is taking proactive steps to manage it.
 That is not the purpose of this piece.
 The communication aspect is.
 It may seem secondary, but the consequences can be far reaching, and public confidence and brand reputation difficult to restore.

 We’ve witnessed large, well-resourced organisations handle post breach communication so poorly that stakeholder trust fractures as the savage media assessment bites.
 The backlash in some cases resulted in executive resignations, public inquiries and sustained loss in shareholder value.
 6 of the 14 breaches were due to third party (supply chain) risk, yet blame-shifting did nothing to aid market forgiveness.